mieko/term-vt102/README.md

 # Term::VT102

-`Term::VT102` provides emulation of a VT102 terminal.
+Term::VT102 provides emulation of a VT102 terminal, in Ruby.
 It's a great way to automate interactions with remote systems, particularly ones that only provide interactive/curses style interfaces.
 It can tell you what's on the screen at any time, and notify you of changes.

 A lot of terrible legacy applications fall into this category.

-This gem is a port of Andrew Wood's Perl module, `Term::VT102`.
+This gem is a port of Andrew Wood's Perl module, Term::VT102.
 Permission has been granted to release this derived work under the MIT license.

 Term::VT102 aims to be fairly literal port of the Perl module, and higher-level